akshinmustafayev/EasyJob/README.md

 Write-Host "<span style=`"color:#4CFF00;`">Some other color!</span>"
 ```

+## EasyJobPSTools

+EasyJobPSTools - is a PowerShell Module which enables Graphic features for your scripts.

+You can read more about it [Here](https://github.com/akshinmustafayev/EasyJobPSTools)

 ## Configuration

 Configuration could be done from config.json file located with the app executable.